A Little Trondheim Travel Guide for Winter

 Like I said above, we stayed as guests of the stunning Britannia Hotel in junior suites.
 It was amazing.
 My room was two stories, and it was so luxurious, aka the perfect way to arrive after the looong transfer between from my house through Philly and NYC and then Oslo and Trondheim.

-I have a whole post of my hotel review coming soon, so I’ll get into more details there.
+I have a whole hotel review here so I go into more details.
 Let’s just say the room was incredible, my views were stunning, and the breakfast buffet was *chefs kiss*.
-You can directly book here.

 Places to Vist in Trondheim